terrier-org/pyterrier/docs/terrier-indexing.rst

     tok = AutoTokenizer.from_pretrained("bert-base-uncased")

-    # this creates a new column called 'toks', where each row contains a dictionary of the BERT WordPiece tokens of the 'text' column
+    # This creates a new column called 'toks', where each row contains
+    # a dictionary of the BERT WordPiece tokens of the 'text' column.
-    # this particular examples tokenises one row at a time, this could be made more efficient
+    # This simple example tokenises one row at a time, this could be
+    # made more efficient to utilise batching support in the tokeniser.
     token_row_apply = pt.apply.toks(lambda row: Counter(tok.convert_ids_to_tokens(tok(row['text']).input_ids)))

     index_pipe = token_row_apply >> iter_indexer